Southeast Library Modernization Project

 Community engagement is a vital aspect of the design process.
 There will be many opportunities for community input.

-On Wednesday, Dec.
-16, 2020, the Library hosted the fourth community meeting where the design team presented the concept design and gathered community feedback.
-View the presentation here.
+On Wednesday, May 5, 2021, the Library hosted the fifth community meeting where the design team presented the schematic design and gather community feedback.

 View the community comments